 Keep a consistent routine and stick with it.
 The best thing you can do for your baby is to set some rules and limits that will not change.
 Do not keep your child up at night with much noise, and do not allow him to stay awake with you in the living room while you relax for the evening.
 Once a particular time is reached, maybe 6 or 7 or 8 pm, it’s time for the baby to start his or her bedtime.

 Depending on how old your baby is, your child can sleep up to 16 hours throughout the day.
 Part of this time sleeps during the waking hours, but at least half should sleep at night.
 Make sure your baby gets enough sleep at night by allowing him to go to bed early.
 Adjust the exact sleep schedule to you and your family’s needs, but remember that your baby should sleep shortly after it gets dark outside.
-For more information on sleeping schedule, click here.
+For more information on a sleeping schedule, click here.

 Garments to get baby sleep through the night